 Our vibrant church has much to offer to both residents and visitors of Linlithgow.
 We trust that this website demonstrates a little of the worship and life of our congregation.

 "St Michael is kinde to strangers" says our ancient town motto.
 We hope that you will feel equally welcome in our midst.

 St Michaels can be found beside Linlithgow Palace, right in the centre of the Royal Burgh.
 Services are held in the Kirk every Sunday at 9.30 and again at 11.00.
-Details of this week's services can be found in our Intimations section.
+During term time, services are also held at Springfield Primary School at 9.45.

-Winter 2013 edition of Crosswind now available here
+Autumn 2016 edition of Crosswind now available here